justaCasualCoder/SamsungFlashGUI/README.md

 2. Run `zadig.exe` included in the Drivers subdirectory.

-3. From the menu chose Options -> List All Devices.
+3. From the menu choose Options -> List All Devices.

 4. From the USB Device list pick "Samsung USB Composite Device".

-5. Press "Install Driver", click "Yes" to the prompt and if you receive a message about being unable to verify the publisher of the driver.
+5. Press "Install Driver", click "Yes" to the prompt, and if you receive a message about being unable to verify the publisher of the driver.
        Click "Install this driver software anyway".